-We should all be eating more whole grains.
-They're one of the keys to a healthy diet.
+We should all be eating more whole grains; they're one of the keys to a healthy diet.
 And among whole grains, oats are heavy hitters, delivering serious nutrition plus powerful cholesterol-lowering benefits.
 But are some types of oats better than others?
 Let's take a look at the different types of oats and how to use them in recipes.

 There are two main types of oats: Rolled and Steel-Cut